 - visit more of the world and live overseas, ideally somewhere in the Far East

 - buy a motorcycle and ride it cross country

 - love more compassionately, live more freely, laugh more heartily and give more generously

-I typically post around 2-3 times a week.
+These days I manage posting 1—2 times a week.
 To make sure you don’t miss my newest posts, you can subscribe via email or RSS (hit top right “Subscribe” button).
 One day, for subscribing, you’ll get a FREE e-compilation of my Weird Sayings of Jesus.
 Today you’ll only get my heartfelt thanks and the promise to be more personally in touch.